 Now it’s time to perform some graphics card tests

 Doing some load tests will put the GPU under stress while you check that the graphical output to your monitor is stable and without any artifacts.

 Next, proceed to download MSI Afterburner and set it up with a fan curve using our article on speeding up your graphics card fans.
-This step is extremely important, as there are times where your GPU fan(s) won’t spin up as it should if you run a stress test with everything set up out of the box.
+This step is very important, as there are times where your GPU fan(s) won’t spin up as it should if you run a stress test with everything set up out of the box.

 To conduct a stress test with Furmark, click on the ‘GPU Stress Test’ button, then press the ‘Go’ button in the second window that pops up.

 You should hear your fan(s) on your GPU cooler increase speed while the load test enters its first few seconds of the test.
 This means that your GPU cooling fan is responding to the increase in temperature from your GPU itself, because of the heavy workload.

 If your test is successful, we can move on to checking the temperature of the GPU when it’s working hard.
 This will quickly tell you if your GPU cooling is sufficient or not.